jku-vds-lab/projection-space-explorer/README.md

 ### Group Settings
 One toggle allows users to show or hide items in the scatterplot.
 The other one allows users to show or hide group centers (grey diamonds).

 Users can choose, how the items of a selected group should look like.
 If a user clicks on a group center (grey diamond), all items belonging to that group are highlighted.
-If “Convex Hull” is selected, the items belonging to that group are surrounded by a convex hull.
-If “Star Visualization” is selected, there are lines drawn from the group center to each item.
-If “None” is selected, the points belonging to the group are just highlighted.
+If **Convex Hull** is selected, the items belonging to that group are surrounded by a convex hull.
+If **Star Visualization** is selected, there are lines drawn from the group center to each item.
+If **None** is selected, the points belonging to the group are just highlighted.
 TODO: contours

 ### Define Groups by Clustering
 Automatic Clustering of the projected features can be done in this panel.
 The algorithm used for clustering is HDBSCAN (https://hdbscan.readthedocs.io/en/latest/index.html).
-Parameters can be changed either by adjusting the slider (few clusters...many clusters), or by enabling the "Advanced''-Mode.
-Chosen parameters are always synchronized with the values in the "Advanced'' user inputs.
+Parameters can be changed either by adjusting the slider (few clusters...many clusters), or by enabling the **Advanced**-Mode.
+Chosen parameters are always synchronized with the values in the advanced user inputs.
 Any other possible parameters that could be used for HDBSCAN are set to the default parameters that can be retrieved from the HDBSCAN docs.

 ### Groups and Stories
 A story book is a set of groups and possible connections between those groups that were either created automatically or manually composed.
 This way, users are able to view different groupings by just switching between stories.

-A new story book can be created by clicking "Add Empty".
+A new story book can be created by clicking **Add Empty**.
 Users can manually add groups to a new or existing story book by selecting points in the scatter plot and choosing "Create Group from Selection" from the context menu that opens with a right click on the scatter plot.

 The groups in a story book are listed below the user select.
 Each item in the list represents one group.
 If a user clicks on a group, the corresponding points are highlighted in the scatter plot.